coderefinery/2023-03-21-workshop/content/questions/day4.md

 58. To create the script.sh file we need to do it from the terminal on Binder, correct?
 If so, I couldn't use nano, vim or vi there.
 So how to?
     - Yes.
 Or some other editor.
-        - That must be on binder?
+        - That must be on Binder?
 Or can I do it on my folder that I cloned?
         - Which text editor exists on the terminal inside binder that I can use?
 I know nano, vim and vi.
 None of them work, so how can I create the script.sh file?
+           - You can install an editor of choice within the container.

 59. I created and ran the script.sh.
 Now i do git status and i only see the script.sh that is untracked.
 Why are the plots that i created with the script not there as untracked?
 They have not been changed?
     - If you did not delete the plots before starting (the repo included them already – maybe that was not mentioned in the script exercise) then the script produces exactly same figures and git considers them unchanged